 16.4.2.2 Upon payment by Owner of such overdue amount, Contractor shall examine the Equipment delivered to Contractor affected by the suspension and shall, at Owner’s expense, make good any deterioration or damage to or of such Equipment that may have occurred during the suspension (unless resulting from any breach by Contractor of its obligations to protect and secure the Work) and shall proceed with the Work previously suspended.

 16.4.3 Adjustment and Compensation for Suspension.
 In the event of a suspension of the Work pursuant to this Section 16.4, Contractor shall be entitled to a Change Order for reimbursement, on a monthly basis, in accordance with the invoicing and payment provisions set forth in Section 7.2, for all actual direct out-of-pocket costs plus Contractor’s personnel costs (verified to Owner’s reasonable satisfaction) which are reasonably incurred by Contractor as a result of such suspension and any increase in cost or delays resulting from such suspension.
-In the event of a suspension pursuant to Section 16.4.2.
-1 only, Contractor shall be entitled to a Change Order which, in addition to providing for reimbursement for costs incurred, also provides for a reasonable extension to the Project Schedule in respect of any delay suffered by reason of the suspension.

 ARTICLE 17